What Else Could Robert Mueller's Report Reveal About Trump And Russia?

 The headline findings by special counsel Robert Mueller delivered a political shot in the arm for President Trump and Republicans, they say — how long it lasts may depend on the full document.

-Attorney General William Barr told Congress that Mueller's office didn't establish a conspiracy between Trump's campaign and the Russian interference in the 2016 election, nor did it establish — per Barr — that Trump obstructed justice.
+Attorney General William Barr told Congress that Mueller's office didn't establish a conspiracy between Trump's campaign and Russian interference in the 2016 election, nor did it establish — per Barr — that Trump obstructed justice.

 That's based on Barr's four-page letter about the report to Congress.
 The full document is nearly 400 pages, he wrote, and likely contains a great deal more detail about the findings and assessments made by Mueller and his office.